CUCWD/edx-documentation/en_us/course_authors/source/video/upload_video.rst

    video files to the hosting service.
 #.
 The process creates transcripts for the video, and then uploads the
    transcripts to the hosting service.

+After the automated video process is complete, the course team creates a video component and adds the video ID to the video component.
+For more information, see :ref:`Add a Video to a Course`.

 .. important::
   As soon as the automated video process has assigned a video ID to the video,